Distinguishable consequence of classical gravity on quantum matter

 This equation consists of several qualitatively distinct terms: the first row describes pure quantum state evolution by the Hamiltonian $\hat{H}_t(z)$ and quantum diffusion described by the Lindblad operators $\{\hat{L}_\alpha\}$ with diffusion constants $Q_{\alpha \beta}(z)$; the second row, as we shall see, describes classical pure state evolution and diffusion with constants $C_i(z)$ and $C_{ij}(z)$; and the last line is ``classical-quantum diffusion'' with constants $M_{\alpha i}(z)$.

-Note that the classical-quantum model of \cref{eq:rhoGeneral} resolves the pathologies of a semi-classical description of gravity \cite{AnHu14}.
-Since the model describes the co-evolution of quantum matter and classical gravity via their mutual back-action, prior experiments where quantum systems evolve in a static gravitational potential \cite{PouReb60,cow75,PetChu01,Nesv02,Jenk11, RosTino14,AseKas17} have not tested this model.
+Note that the classical-quantum model of \cref{eq:rhoGeneral} describes the co-evolution of quantum matter and classical gravity via their mutual back-action.
+Thus, it resolves the pathologies of a semi-classical description of gravity \cite{AnHu14}, and prior experiments where quantum systems evolve in a static gravitational potential \cite{PouReb60,cow75,PetChu01,Nesv02,Jenk11, RosTino14,AseKas17} have not tested this model.